Henry joined the Frontier Bushcraft instructional team in 2012.

 At the age of 16 he took part in a charity expedition rebuilding a school in Khyber pass and hiked in Pakistan, Afghanistan and Kashmir.

-Embracing travel and nature Henry has spent time in Africa, Asia, Europe and North America.
-Most recently hiking with his girlfriend around Croatia and the Dalmatian coast.
+Embracing travel and nature Henry has since spent time in Africa, Asia, Europe and North America.

 Henry first started learning about Bushcraft under Paul‘s guidance in 2008, taking part in numerous courses and making some great friends along the way.
 Henry particularly enjoys woodcraft and flint knapping.

-Henry is a also keen sportsman who sails, rock climbs and runs in endurance races.
+,p>Henry is a keen sportsman who sails, rock climbs and runs in endurance races.